 The average New Yorker generates over 4.5 pounds of garbage each day!
 The NYSDEC has been working to reduce waste for decades, and has some great information about recycling on its website.
 It is actually pretty easy to recycle these days, though determining if some items are recyclable can still be a little confusing.
+Contamination is a big deal, so it is important to recycle correctly and “when in doubt, throw it out!”
+Avoiding contamination, or wish-cycling (putting something in the recycling bin because you hope it is recyclable) is essential to making recycling programs successful.
 Here are some resources to help you make sure you recycle the right way.

 And if you have something that still works, please consider donating that item so someone else can use it.
 Read our Recycling Made Easy guide for more information on places to donate unwanted items.

 What is single stream?
 Single stream recycling, or zero sort, is when you can combine all of your recyclables rather than separate out different materials (plastic, glass, paper, etc).

 County Waste – Recycling is included in the residential rate for your trash removal, so it does not cost you anything additional.

 County Waste owns and operates a single stream recycling sorting plant in Albany, called the Sierra Processing facility.
 You can read about Sustainable Saratoga’s tour of this facility in 2019.